Disheartened? Read On..

 2)If my teaching method is to your liking, you may start booking the 1st lesson by checking with the detailed schedule

 3) If you are able to find your preferred timing, SMS me your ( Name, school , level , location, SA marks, learning attitude towards Chinese.
 So that I can call you back and discuss.
-However if your preferred timing is not available, SMS me and you will be put on waiting list.
+However if your preferred timing is not available, do SMS me for further discussion and you will be put on waiting list.
 You may choose to select a temporary timing or continue to wait for that timing.

 (If you are interested in the tuition, wait no more.
 You are strongly encouraged to settle the booking as soon as possible as my timings for the holidays are limited.)

 Note: Lessons for the month of November is almost full.
 There are still a few slots left, you may check my detailed schedule for the available timings.

 Majority of my students who booked November slots will normally go on a vacation in December, freeing up the timings.
 So if you were unable to get your preferred November slots, you may consider booking December lessons now.
 Not to worry if you also have vacation plans, it is fine if you just book your first 2 lessons with me.
 After which you can decide if you wish to continue lessons for next year.

 Reminder: Timings can be further negotiated.
 If you are interested in my tuition, but see that most of the timings are already taken.
 Contact me nevertheless and we can discuss further, at the same time, give advice on how to help your child.